ladybirdweb/faveo-k6/README.md

 https://k6.io/docs/get-started/installation/

-Make sure you change the username and the password with your instance credentials
+Make sure you change the username and the password with your instance credentials in registeruser.js file.